vanallenlab/ped_germline_SV/version_changelogs/README.md

 ## Change logs for study callset versions

+#### Version 2.2 (release date TBD)
+- Fixed myriad small formatting/annotation issues
+- Excluded an extra 194 samples that were outliers for rare TSS duplications
+- Flagged variants as non-PASS if they had >20% coverage by loci with alternative haplotypes/contigs in hg38
+- Fixed no-call rate assignment on chrX & chrY to account for sex differences in genotyping
+- Manually reviewed read depth evidence for all 176 rare (AF<1%) CNVs >1Mb, resulting in 27/176 being tagged as non-PASS
+- Manually reviewed read depth evidence for CNV segments >5kb involved in all 47 rare (AF<1%) complex SVs >1Mb, resulting in 16/47 being tagged as non-PASS

 #### Version 2.1 (release date July 26, 2023)
 - Added new FILTER tag to mark predicted gene retroduplication splice junctions
 - Masked RD-only GTs in ~5% of samples that were determined to be outliers for rare RD-only events